On the homotopy theory of stratified spaces: Introduction

 \item To fix a convenient category of topological spaces, we write $ \Top $ for the category of \textit{numerically generated} topological spaces (also called \textit{$ \Delta $-generated} or \textit{$ I $-generated} topological spaces) \cites{DuggerDelta}{MR2425555}{HaraguchiThesis}[\S3]{MR3289294}{MR3884529}, and use the term `topological space' to mean `numerically generated topological space'.
-For the present work, the category of numerically generated topological spaces is preferable to the more standard category of compactly generated weakly Hausdorff topological spaces \cite[Chapter 5]{MayConcise} because any poset in the Alexandroff topology numerically generated, whereas a poset is weakly Hausdorff if and only if it is discrete. \end{itemize} \end{nul}
+For the present work, the category of numerically generated topological spaces is preferable to the more standard category of compactly generated weakly Hausdorff topological spaces \cite[Chapter 5]{MR1702278}: a poset in the Alexandroff topology is weakly Hausdorff if and only if it is discrete, whereas every poset in is numerically generated. \end{enumerate} \end{nul}